-Zero-malloc option The application can provide SQLite with several buffers of bulk memory at startup and SQLite will then use those provided buffers for all of its memory allocation needs and never call system malloc() or free().
+Zero-malloc option.
+The application can optionally provide SQLite with several buffers of bulk memory at startup and SQLite will then use those provided buffers for all of its memory allocation needs and never call system malloc() or free().

 Application-supplied memory allocators.
 The application can provide SQLite with pointers to alternative memory allocators at start-time.
 The alternative memory allocator will be used in place of system malloc() and free().

 Proof against breakdown and fragmentation.
 SQLite can be configured so that, subject to certain usage constraints detailed below, it is guaranteed to never fail a memory allocation or fragment the heap.
 This property is important to long-running, high-reliability embedded systems where a memory allocation error could contribute to an overall system failure.

 Memory usage statistics.
 Applications can see how much memory they are using and detect when memory usage is approaching or exceeding design boundaries.

 Plays well with memory debuggers.
 Memory allocation in SQLite is structured so that standard third-party memory debuggers (such as dmalloc or valgrind) can be used to verify correct memory allocation behavior.

 Minimal calls to the allocator.
 The system malloc() and free() implementations are inefficient on many systems.
 SQLite strives to reduce overall processing time by minimizing its use of malloc() and free().